hil400k/dev-knowledges/javascript/react.md

 <input type="text"  defaultValue="some val" ref={this.input} />
 ```
 Default value props exists for uncontrolled components to have possibility to set default value.
 If to set just value it willn't have a possibility to change a `value` prop of input

+---

+When you use css modules you can prevent adding hash to some classes using `:global()`